 A good working relationship between client and architect is a vital ingredient in the success of any building project.
-It’s therefore essential to choose an architect whose design approach and practice philosophy best fit your requirements.
+Therefore it’s therefore essential to choose an architect whose design approach and practice philosophy best fit your requirements…

 However, you may have noticed there are a fair few architects out there.
 How on earth do you begin narrowing them down?